 If you press the garage door opener button and hear either a humming or a grinding sound, but the door won’t open, you may think you need a new opener.
 And you might.
 But before you give up on the old unit, pop off the cover and check for stripped gears.
-That’s a common problem and one that you can fix yourself for way less than the cost of a new opener.
+That’s a common problem and there is a garage door opener repair that you can do yourself for way less than the cost of a new opener.

 You’ll have to get a replacement gear kit (two new gears, grease and washers), which may take some running around.
 But once you have the kit in hand, you can do the repair in about two hours.
 You’ll need a 2×4, a small drift punch, a standard 1/4-in. drive socket set, hex wrenches, a circular saw, a drill and a hammer.
 I’ll show you how to remove and replace the gears without damaging the shafts.

 Start by unplugging the opener.
 Then remove the retaining screws for the metal cover and put it aside.
 Shine a flashlight directly at the gear set.
 If you see chewed-up teeth, you’ve nailed the problem.
 If the gears are in good shape, you’ve got a more serious problem and your best bet may be to just replace the entire unit.
 To find a replacement gear kit, write down the make, model and serial number of your opener (you’ll find it on a label on the back of the opener).
 Then call a garage door opener repair company.
 It’ll probably charge a bit more than an Internet site, but at least you’ll have the parts right away and be up and running the same day.

 Photo 1: Remove the chain

 Unscrew the outer nut on the chain tensioning rod.
 If necessary, use pliers to prevent the chain from turning.
 Then slip on a pair of gloves and remove the greasy chain from the sprocket at the top of the opener.